StaticJsCMS/static-cms/website/content/docs/add-to-your-site.md

  └ config.yml
 ```

-The first file, `admin/index.html`, is the entry point for the Simple CMS admin interface.
+The first file, `admin/index.html`, is the entry point for the Static CMS admin interface.
 This means that users navigate to `yoursite.com/admin/` to access it.
-On the code side, it's a basic HTML starter page that loads the Simple CMS JavaScript file.
-The second file, `admin/config.yml`, is the heart of your Simple CMS installation, and a bit more complex.
+On the code side, it's a basic HTML starter page that loads the Static CMS JavaScript file.
+The second file, `admin/config.yml`, is the heart of your Static CMS installation, and a bit more complex.
 The [Configuration](#configuration) section covers the details.

 In this example, we pull the `admin/index.html` file from a public CDN.